jhogan/core/README.md

     for _ in range(10):
         ord.items += order.item()

-    # Save the order and all it's line itmes
+    # Save the order and all its line itmes
     ord.save()

 Here, an order object is created and 10 child (constituent) items are